-Participants will look deeply at the realities facing their own congregations and learn about the challenges facing other members of the community
+Participants look deeply at the realities facing their own congregations and learn about the challenges facing other members of the community of practice.

-teams will work with partners from other URJ congregations guiding and supporting each other as they study and learn together.
-Members of this community
+Leadership teams work with partners from other URJ congregations guiding and supporting each other as they study and learn together.
+Members of this

-Through an 18-month cycle, participating congregations will research and reflect on the realities of their congregation, study best principles of the field
+Through an 18-month cycle, participating congregations: research and reflect on the realities of their congregation, study best principles of the field

 cohort and greater Movement.